 Course is an examination of the social impact of marriage and the family.
 It is a study of family life, dating, marriage and the family life-course.
 An analysis of traditional and modern familial roles, patterns, and relationship is included.
 Prerequisite: 32 hours completed.

-SOC 3023 Sociology of Gender - 3 hours (Fall, odd years)
+SOC 3143 Sociology of Diverse Groups 3 hours (Fall)